GLBA Information Security Program

 Employee Management and Training

-References and/or background checks (as appropriate, depending on position) of new employees working in areas that regularly work with covered data and information (e.g. Business Office, Financial Aid) are checked/performed.
+References and/or background checks (as appropriate, depending on position) of new employees working in areas that regularly work with covered data and information (e.g. Finance Division, Financial Aid) are checked/performed.
 During employee orientation, each new employee in these departments receives proper training on the importance of confidentiality of student records, student financial information, and all other covered data and information.
 Each new employee is also trained in the proper use of computer information and passwords.
 Training includes controls and procedures to prevent employees from providing confidential information to an unauthorized individual, as well as how to properly dispose of documents that contain covered data and information.
 These training efforts should help minimize risk and safeguard covered data and information.

 Erskine has addressed the physical security of covered data and information by limiting access to only those employees who have a legitimate business reason to handle such information.
 For example, financial aid applications, income and credit histories, accounts, balances and transactional information are available only to Erskine employees with an appropriate business need for such information.
 Furthermore, each department responsible for maintaining covered data and information is instructed to take steps to protect the information from destruction, loss or damage due to environmental hazards, such as fire and water damage or technical failures.

 Access to covered data and information via Erskine’s computer information system is limited to those employees and faculty who have a legitimate business reason to access such information.
 The College has policies and procedures in place to complement the physical and technical (IT) safeguards in order to provide security to Erskine’s information systems.
 These policies and procedures, listed in Section 3 below, are available upon request from the Director of Information Technology.